Skip to content

 • Tobacconist (Trafik): sells cigarettes and other newsstand items

 Austria has one of the highest density of grocery stores of any city or country in Europe.
 In most Austrian cities you should never be more than a block away from one.
 Farmers markets are also a great way to shop healthy and get closer to your local community.
-You will meet regional farmers walking you through the different grapes, bottles of wine or telling you about their journey to collect that specific mushroom you’ve been eyeing while waiting in line.
 Farmers markets are located both in major cities and small towns.

-Austrians are mindful about the environment and recycling and second-hand shopping is a big part of Viennese fashion and home decorating.
+Austrians care about the environment and recycling, and second-hand shopping is an important part of Viennese fashion and living culture.
 Flohmärkte (flea markets) are also popular.
 You’ll find everything from art deco items to Habsburg-era trinkets.

 While Austrian law requires most stores to lock their doors on Sundays and holidays, there are a few exceptions allowed.
 Pharmacies take turns being staffed for emergency needs (also at night).
 Some grocery and convenience stores, bakeries, souvenir shops, florists, museum shops, and the occasional bookstore also are open on Sundays and holidays.